 In both continuous-conversion and global-chop mode, there are three selectable power modes that allow scaling of power with bandwidth and performance: high-resolution (HR) mode, low-power (LP) mode, and very-low-power (VLP) mode.
 The mode is selected by the PWR[1:0] bits in the CLOCK register.
-See the Recommended Operating Conditions table in the Specifications section for restrictions on the CLKIN frequency for each power mode.
+See the Recommended Operating Conditions table for restrictions on the CLKIN frequency for each power mode.